leotj/database-autobackup/README.md

 [![APLv2][license-badge]][license]
 [![Build Status - GitHub Actions][gha-badge]][gha-ci]

-Backup your database automatically and upload the encrypted backup to an Object Storage like AWS S3.
+Backup your database automatically and upload the encrypted backup to an object storage service like AWS S3.

 This CLI uses [pm2] to schedule backups via the daemon process.
 You can use the pm2 command to control the daemon process.

-Current Support Database
+Supported Database:
 - MySQL

-Current Supported Object Storage
+Supported Object Storage:
 - AWS S3

 ## Available Commands